fullspectrumdev/tsh-update/README.md

 PATH=.:$PATH ENV_ARGS="-c localhost -s HACKTHEPLANET -p 1437" sendmail
 ```

 Further changes will follow as testing proceeds and I refactor small bits, try out some bullshit, etc.

+For the planned experiments/etc, see the Issues tab where I've created an issue for each "idea" to experiment with.

+I can't guarentee any timeline on how fast anything will get done, or in what order, it really depends on free time, effort, etc.

 ## Original readme below.
 ```